MHCommunity/mousehunt-improved/CONTRIBUTING.md

 ```

 There are a variety of different setting types available, such as text inputs, dropdowns, and more.
 Check out the existing modules for examples of how to use these.
+If you rename a shipped module, keep its existing `id` and setting prefixes unless you also add a migration so existing saved settings and stored data keep working.

 ## Code Style